In 2024, my co-worker introduced the term “ikigai” to me following her spring trip to Okinawa.

 There are seasons where we see flower species prosper, and others do not.
 Some seeds need more sunlight and tons of water to grow, whereas others need less sunlight and minimal water.
 No matter the needs or habitats, all seeds have the opportunity to blossom at their appointed time.
 Every flower seed is a beautiful creation of God with an opportunity to find its soil and blossom.

-We owe it to God to search our hearts and allow him to reveal our ordained purpose.
-I write and create this blog with the belief that our ikigai is just a few experiences away.
+I write and create this blog with the belief that we are all intricately knitted with passion and purpose.
 We cannot truly know ourselves without knowing God – he will show you your gifts.
 His creation for mankind was not to fill a spot, but to fulfill his greater purpose.

 The foundation of our purpose is our ikigai.
 It is discovering what the Lord has created us to be passionate and driven about.
 The lies of this world will mask your ikigai with hurt and lies – it will give you a false narrative of where you belong.
 Let the Lord show you the truth, open your heart for him to make it plain and known. we live in a world where our purpose is clumped with others’ purpose.
 It is fitting to get your undergraduate degree and become a lawyer or nurse.
 What if the Lord is calling you to something far greater – a path that requires faith and true courage.
 A path of utter submission to him.
 What if we have been so set on going with the flow of society that we have not stopped to ask him what HE wants us to do?

 My goal for anyone reading this is to search your heart.
 No matter how confident you feel in the path that you are on – allow the Lord to challenge it.
 Fast, meditate, and spend time in silence searching for where the Lord is calling you.
 Ask Him to show you not what your purpose is, but who he created you to be.
 Ask the Lord who he intended for you to be when he knitted you in your mother’s womb.
 You could have always been a shy kid, but the Lord is calling you to boldness – leave the comfort of this world and step into his role for you.
 If his answer is scary, it is something that you never intended to pursue – open up to him and let him know.
-He is a patient God, and he knows that what he asks is not always easy (Psalm 103:8).
+He is a patient God, and he knows that what he asks is not always easy.
+Psalm 103:8 (NIV)“The Lord is compassionate and gracious, slow to anger, abounding in love.”

 Your ikigai – your set reason for living is greater than your occupation or title.
 It is your character and experiences; it is the love that you have allowed the Lord to let into your heart and flood into every area of your life.
 I challenge my readers to put trust not in themselves but in Him – the great I AM.